Vin-239/Hi-Devs-projects/Real-Time Multilingual Query Handler/README.md

     ```bash
     ollama pull phi3.5
     ```
-    * **Why this model?**  **Phi-3.5 Mini** is a "high-quality, reasoning-dense" model optimized for multilingual tasks.
+    * **Why this model?**  **Phi-3.5:latest** is a "high-quality, reasoning-dense" model optimized for multilingual tasks.
 At only ~2.2GB, it fits easily on consumer hardware while outperforming larger models in language understanding benchmarks.

 ## Installation